MikeTannenbaum/digital-garden-jekyll-template/_notes/my digital ecosystem.md

 ---
 > My most recent thinking is documented as [[my updated system for 2023]]

 I have a fascination with systems, networks, and automation.
-I’m a systems nerd perpetually iterating on my personal systems for writing, working, learning, and managing digital data, files, and knowledge.
+I’m a systems nerd perpetually iterating on my personal operations for writing, working, learning, and managing digital data, files, and knowledge.

 I also have a passion for everything nature and outdoors.
 Permaculture, farming, ecosystems, environmentalism—I believe in the connection between humans and the earth, and always find myself thinking about the relationship between entities, wondering about the role each entity might play in connection to a larger system.